Friday, September 10, 2021

 $49.50 - $69.50 (not including fees)

-STG Presents & Live Nation Welcomes Tame Impala to the Gorge Amphitheatre on Friday, August 6, 2021.
-Tickets purchased for the originally scheduled August 7, 2020 show will be honored for entry!
+STG Presents & Live Nation Welcomes Tame Impala to the Gorge Amphitheatre on Friday, September 10, 2021.
+Tickets purchased for the originally scheduled August 7, 2020 and August 6, 2021 show will be honored for entry!

 To date, Parker has shared 3 tracks off The Slow Rush, including “Posthumous Forgiveness,” “It Might Be Time,” and “Borderline.”
 The Slow Rush was recorded between Los Angeles and Parker’s studio in his hometown of Fremantle, Australia.
 The twelve tracks were recorded, produced, and mixed by Parker.
 Fans can pre-order The Slow Rush at tameimpala.com and all major retailers, or with a ticket purchase for any of the North American tour dates.
 Digital pre-orders will receive the three album tracks instantly.
 The Slow Rush will also be printed in 4 heavyweight double disc vinyl formats - standard black, forest green (Limited Edition - all retailers), red/blue (indie retail exclusive), and splatter (Tame Impala webstore exclusive).